WiIIiam278/HuskSync/docs/FAQs.md

 <details>
 <summary>&nbsp;<b>Are modded items supported?</b></summary>

+On Fabric, modded items should usually sync as you would expect with HuskSync.
+Note that mods which store additional data separate from item NBT on each server may not work as expected.
+Mod developers &mdash; check out the [[Custom Data API]] for information on how to get your mod's data syncing!

-If you're running HuskSync on Arclight or similar, please note we will not be able to provide you with support, but have been reported to save & sync correctly with HuskSync v3.x+.
+On Spigot, if you're running HuskSync on Arclight or similar, please note we will not be able to provide you with support, but have been reported to save & sync correctly with HuskSync v3.x+.

-**TL;DR** &mdash; modded items may work, but since we can't guarantee compatibility, we do not officially mark them as supported.
-Be sure to test thoroughly before deploying on production!
+Please note we cannot guarantee compatibility with everything &mdash; test thoroughly!

 </details>

 <details>
 <summary>&nbsp;<b>Are MMOItems / SlimeFun / ItemsAdder items supported?</b></summary>

-These plugins, which provide custom items, should be supported as of HuskSync v3.x+; but do note we cannot guarantee compatibility with all methods of injecting custom data to create custom items.
-Be sure to test thoroughly before deploying on production!
+These custom item Spigot plugins should work as expected provided they inject data into item NBT in a standard way.

+Please note we cannot guarantee compatibility with everything &mdash; test thoroughly!

 </details>

 <details>
 <summary>&nbsp;<b>Is Redis required?
 What is Redis?</b></summary>

+Yes!
 HuskSync requires Redis to operate (for reasons demonstrated below).

 Redis is an in-memory database server used for caching data at scale and sending messages across a network.
 You have a Redis server in a similar fashion to the way you have a MySQL database server.
 If you're using a Minecraft hosting company, you'll want to contact their support and ask if they offer Redis.
 If you're looking for a host, I have a list of some popular hosts and whether they support Redis [available to read here.](https://william278.net/redis-hosts)

 </details>